laravel/vapor-docs/1.0/projects/environments.md

 Although Laravel's [Sub-Minute Scheduled Tasks](https://laravel.com/docs/scheduling#sub-minute-scheduled-tasks) can run on Vapor, there are a few considerations to take into account.

 Due to limitations with AWS, there is no guarantee the scheduler will be invoked at the very beginning of any given minute.
-As such you may find sub-minute tasks scheduled early in the `schedule:run` process do not run as expected and those which run later in the schedule may not start at the expected time.
+As such you may find sub-minute tasks for scheduled early in the `schedule:run` process do not run as expected and those which run later in the schedule may not start at the expected time.

 For example when scheduling a command using `everyThirtySeconds` and assuming the scheduler is invoked by AWS at 12:00:10, you should expect your command to run at 12:00:10 and 12:00:40.

 In addition, the `runInBackground` option is not supported on Vapor.
-As such, you may find some of your tasks are blocked from running in the event a previous task runs over the set interval.
+As such, you may find some of your tasks are blocked from running if the previous task runs over the set interval.

 ## Mail